git-Suyash/openCV_facedetect/README.md

 1. Loads the pre-trained Haar Cascade classifier for face detection using `cv2.CascadeClassifier`.
 2. Accesses the default camera using `cv2.VideoCapture`.
-3. Captures each frame from the camera using a loop.
+3. Creates a nested function `update_frame()` to continuously capture frames, detect faces, and update the video stream displayed in the Tkinter label.
 4. Converts the frame to grayscale for face detection using `cv2.cvtColor`.
 5. Detects faces in the grayscale frame using `face_cascade.detectMultiScale`.
 6. Draws rectangles around the detected faces using `cv2.rectangle`.
 7. Converts the frame to RGB format for displaying in Tkinter using `PIL.Image.fromarray` and `PIL.ImageTk.PhotoImage`.
-8. Updates the Tkinter label with the new frame using `label.config`.
+8. Schedules the next update after 10 milliseconds using `label.after(10, update_frame)`.
+9. Releases the VideoCapture and closes the Tkinter window when 'q' is pressed or the window is closed.

 ### GUI Elements